February 11, 2019

 1.)
-Tools can argument your abilities, but will not save you from actually having to do the research work.
+Tools can augment your abilities, but will not save you from actually having to do the research work.

 2.)
 The design tool industry has seen massive growth lately.
 New tools area available every day.
-Find the ones that work for you and do your best to stay consistent and flexible.
+Find the ones that work for you and do your best to stay consistent with your process.
 This will lead to longevity, consistency, and stability for your Research Operations.

 Funnel creation and user session recording are impactful ways to build both quantitative measures of UX success and find qualitative evidence to support further research and design efforts.

 Recruit users directly from within your app or platform to join research sessions.

 Find and manage participants outside your current user base.